Shiv9993/symphony-node/README.md

 # symphony-node
 ##Here are the steps

-# IF U ARE RUNNING OTHER NODES OR PROCESSES ON THIS PORT CHECK IF THE PORT 26656 IS FREE
+# IF YOU ARE RUNNING OTHER NODES OR PROCESSES ON THIS PORT CHECK IF THE PORT 26656 IS FREE

 These command will list all ports in usef if it was not listed in LISTEN then it is free